Home

 • Prepare the wood carefully by sanding, painting, drying, and adding a polycrylic layer for the best results.
 Good surface prep means a better final print.

-• When pressing, set the right temp and time, use heat-resistant tape to avoid shifting, and tear the paper edges for a clean transfer.
+• When pressing, set the right sublimation on wood temp and time, use heat-resistant tape to avoid shifting, and tear the paper edges for a clean transfer.
 MDF is the go-to for a clean print, and with proper care, your wood sublimated items will last.[1]

 A sublimation printer and various supplies